matijasain/PythonOdyssey/README.md

 ### Virtual Environment

-A really good and easy to follow article about setting Python environment for the first time.
+A really good and easy to follow article about setting Virtual environment for the first time.
 * [Python Virtual Environment | Introduction](https://www.geeksforgeeks.org/python-virtual-environment/)